coder/envbox/README.md

 ## Development

 It is not possible to develop `envbox` effectively using a containerized environment (includes developing `envbox` using `envbox`).
 A VM, personal machine, or similar environment is required to run the [integration](./integration/) test suite.

+## CODER_IMAGE_PULL_SECRET Kubernetes Example
+If a login is required to pull images from a private repository, create a secret following the instructions from the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) as such:

+    kubectl -n <coder namespace> create secret docker-registry regcred \
+            --docker-server=<your-registry-server> \
+            --docker-username=<your-name> \
+            --docker-password=<your-pword> \
+            --docker-email=<your-email>

+Then reference the secret in your template as such:

+    env {
+      name = "CODER_IMAGE_PULL_SECRET"
+      value_from {
+        secret_key_ref {
+          name = "regcred"
+          key =  ".dockerconfigjson"
+        }
+      }
+    }